constantinescu/helsekost-demo/README.md

 Project Objectives

-    My goal was to design a welcoming, professional page that could serve as their digital presence if they choose to use it later.
+    To design a welcoming, professional page that could serve as their digital presence if they choose to use it later.

-    Create a static site that can be expanded later into a dynamic site (with blog, booking system, database, etc.)
+    Create a static site that can be expanded later into a dynamic site.

 Deployment